SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/general-concepts.md

 **SmartREST example**

-The 114 static template is available for devices to announce their supported operations.
+The 114 static template is available for devices to announce their supported operations:

 `114,c8y_Restart,c8y_Configuration,c8y_SoftwareList`